Utility-based Perturbed Gradient Descent: An Optimizer for Continual Learning: Introduction

 In this paper, we present Utility-based Perturbed Gradient Descent (UPGD), a novel online learning mechanism that protects useful weights or features and perturbs less useful ones based on their utilities.
 UPGD reuses useful features and builds new features based on existing ones, allowing fast adaptation.
 Moreover, UPGD estimates the utility of each weight or feature using linear computational complexity like SGD without storing past samples, making our method computationally scalable.
 Additionally, UPGD does not require the knowledge of task boundaries, making it a task-free continual learning method (Aljundi et al.\ 2019).

 The learning rule of UPGD contains two components helping in fast online adaptation: search and gradient.
 Each component is weighted by the utility estimates of the corresponding weights or features.
-The utility-informed search component helps find better weights and features through continual perturbation, which helps against decaying plasticity since it does not use gradient information.
-The utility-based gradient is a modulated gradient---small for useful weights and large for less useful weights---that helps against catastrophic forgetting.
+The utility-informed search component helps find better weights and features through continual perturbation, which helps against decaying plasticity.
+The utility-based gradient is a modulated gradient signal---small for useful weights and large for less useful weights---that helps against catastrophic forgetting.